saima-tithi/FastViromeExplorer/README.md

 Indentify the viruses/phages and their abundance in the viral metagenomics data.
 The paper  describing FastViromeExplorer is available from here: https://peerj.com/articles/4227/.

 # Installation
-FastViromeExplorer requires JAVA (JDK) 1.8 or later, Samtools 1.4 or later, and Kallisto 0.43.0 or later installed in the user's machine.
+FastViromeExplorer requires JAVA (JDK) 1.8 or later, Samtools 1.4 or later, and Kallisto 0.43.0 or 0.43.1 installed in the user's machine.
+As in later versions of Kallisto, the output format of pseudoalignments is different, please use Kallisto version 0.43.0 or 0.43.1.
 ## Download FastViromeExplorer
 You can download FastViromeExplorer directly from github and extract it.
 You can also download it using the following command:
 ```bash